timville85/4dapter/README.md

 4. Download the project to the Arduino Pro Micro as normal.
 Remember after download your Arduino Pro Micro will no longer report as a Serial device and will not appear in the "Port" list in the Arduino software.

-Note: If you are replacing existing code on the 4dapter, trigger the download from the Arduino software and then trigger a reset on the Arduino Pro Micro within a few seconds of starting the download.
-If the download fails initially due to not finding the COM port, repeat the download/reset process and it should work the second time.
+Note: If you are replacing existing code on the 4dapter, trigger the download from the Arduino software and then press the reset on the 4dapter within 1-2 seconds of starting the download.
+If the download fails initially due to not finding the COM port, repeat the download + reset process and it should work the second time.

 5. Your 4dapter will now show up as a Switch Controller.
 Remember that all controller inputs will report for the same player, so multiple players need multiple 4dapters!